Identity Attribution for Shared User and Service Accounts

 Cyral provides Identity Attribution which enables customers to get complete visibility and control over data activity by individual users.

 Federated Authentication for User Accounts

 The Cyral sidecar sits inline between users and data repositories, and brokers authentication requests.
 This enables users to authenticate themselves using their IDP credentials.

 Cyral provides protocol-specific logic that can extract user identity information from the request sent by the various apps and tools to the repositories.

 Cyral generates activity logs enriched with user identity information.
 This gives security teams complete visibility into who accessed which data, from where.

 With Cyral you can create access-control permissions and restrictions based on well-defined rules that can include the job or role of the user, the account they want to access, and the data within the repo.
 The permissions can be pre-configured by administrators ahead of time, or granted just in time based on access requests from users.

-Cyral sidecar can be configured to limit the client IP addresses from where request to the data repository can be allowed.
+Cyral sidecar can be configured to limit the client IP addresses from where requests to the data repository can be allowed.
 This can be used to expose the underlying repo to applications on the internet, while protecting them from unwanted traffic.

 With Cyral, administrators can specify which accounts users can access within a database depending on their SSO group.
 This enables easy, role-based access administration and eliminates the need to create unique accounts for each user.

-Ensure Least Privilege for your Data Mesh
+Ensure Least Privilege Access for your Data Mesh